 Project settings apply to the current project only.
-They are stored together with other project files in the .idea directory in the .xml format.
-For example, projects keep VCS settings, code style spellchecker settings, the list of language injections, and so on.
-These settings are placed under version control automatically together with your application code when you send it to your VCS.
+They are stored in the .xml format together with other project files in the .idea directory.
+Project settings can include VCS configuration, code style options, the list of language inspections, and other settings.

-If you want to share project settings between already existing projects, you can use the Settings Repository or the Settings Sync plugin.
+If you want to share project settings between already existing projects, you can use the Settings Sync plugin.
 You can also export the settings to a ZIP archive and import it later to other IDE instances.

-For the detailed description of every option in the settings, refer to Settings/Preferences dialog.
+For the detailed description of every option in the settings, refer to Settings.

 Default settings for new projects